foldmaker/foldmaker/README.md

 # ![](logo.png)
-A small parser generator toolkit that can be used to build parsers, transpilers, formatters.
+A lightweight parser generator that can be used to build parsers, transpilers, formatters.
 (120 lines uncommented) Foldmaker is opinionated.
 ## Usage